newbornfest/newbornfest.github.io/README.md

 08:00 - 10:00 - breakfast for hotel guests

-08:30 - 08:45 - transfer from hotel to photo shoot location (for Julia Adrianov's workshop participants)
+08:30 - 08:45 - transfer from hotel to photo shoot location (for Julia Andrianov's workshop participants)

 08:45 - 11:15 - workshops in the hotel (Axela Frank, Daniela Ursache)

-08:45 - 11:15 - workshop by Julia Adrianov
+08:45 - 11:15 - workshop by Julia Andrianov

 10:00 - 15:00 - festival fair

-11:10 - 11:20 - transfer from photo shoot location to the hotel (for Julia Adrianov's workshop participants)
+11:10 - 11:20 - transfer from photo shoot location to the hotel (for Julia Andrianov's workshop participants)

 11:20 - 11:30 - transfer from hotel to photo shoot location (for Aleksandra Helk's workshop participants)